Lauren and Hope, just playing around in the back yard.

 Before you think I am crazy, let me explain.
 I love to walk around barefoot or in little white socks.
 I do not like having dirty feet.
 So, our floors have to be clean.

+I had a bit of an embarrassing moment a few weeks ago.
+Our carpets really needed cleaning so I contacted some carpet cleaning services and got an appointment.
+When he arrived, he started cleaning the carpets then noticed something about our tiles.
 I thought the tile floor was clean until the carpet cleaning guy came over and pointed out the dirty grout.
 Now, he probably pointed that out because he also cleans and seals grout.
 For $2 per square foot.
 Considering that we have about 500 tiles, I decided to clean it myself.
 Mr. Carpet Cleaner had no idea what he started!

 I googled cleaning tile grout and found a couple of good ways to clean: Magic Eraser and Oxiclean.
 I MUCH prefer the Magic Eraser method because it is so easy and less messy.
 For the hall and edges, it worked beautifully.
 Lauren and I put on gloves and scrubbed away.
 The kitchen tiles were much dirtier and required Oxiclean.
 I sprinkled Oxiclean on the grout, placed sopping wet towels on top, and let it sit for a couple of hours.
 After letting the Oxiclean work its magic, I removed the towels and used a stiff scrubby brush to remove all the stuck-on dirt.
 Then, I mopped up all the mess.
 Ahhhhhhhh, clean!
 From now on, I’ll be keeping the best steam mop for tiles on hand to prevent this grout from building up again and achieving my perfection of sparkling clean floors!